 - Laser Cutting: Laser cutting is a fabrication process that employs the use of a high-powered laser to cut material into the proper shape and size.
 We utilize 3-axis laser cutting machines to process a variety of materials, including aluminum, cold and hot rolled steel, stainless steel, and galvanized steel, in up to 5 feet by 10 feet sheets.

 - Forming: Forming is a fabrication process that involves the shaping and reshaping of solid material in the desired form.
 Depending on the project specifications, operations can occur at room (cold working), slightly elevated (warm working), or significantly elevated (hot working) temperatures.
-By employing state-of-the-art press brake forming equipment, we form sheet metal to tolerances of up to ±.002 inches.
+By employing state-of-the-art press brake forming equipment, we use a range of sheet metal forming processes to form sheet metal to tolerances of up to ±.002 inches.

 - Welding: Welding is a fabrication process that utilizes heat and/or pressure to join two separate pieces of sheet metal together.
 We have the capabilities to support four advanced types of welding techniques: spot, thermal heliarc plasma, tungsten inert gas (TIG), and metal inert gas (MIG) welding.
 Additionally, our facility accommodates freehand, CNC, and robotic welding operations to suit different precision and accuracy requirements.